semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ### Recommended rulesets

-The gutter displays recommended rulesets for technologies in your repositories.
+The side column displays recommended rulesets for technologies in your repositories.
 Try adding all these cards to the Audit column as they appear.

 ### Rulesets by name

-Use the search in the gutter column to find specific rulesets.
+Use the search in the side column to find specific rulesets.
 Rulesets are usually named after technologies and vulnerability classes.

 :::tip